Memorial held for former Kentucky First Lady Phyllis George

 She married John Y. Brown Jr. in 1979, serving as Kentucky's first lady after Brown's successful run for governor later that year.

-You can click here to read more about George and her life.
+to read more about George and her life.